benjaminvandammeholberton/benjaminvandammeholberton/README.md

 ### Hi there! 💻

-I'm Benjamin, currently a student at Holberton School in Laval (France), learning the ropes of computer programming.
+I'm Benjamin, currently a student at Holberton School in Laval (France), learning web development.
 Welcome to my GitHub profile!

 #### About Me